 Despite the ensuing diet/binge cycles I didn't gain any significant weight until my early 40s when I moved to America and my lifestyle became increasingly sedentary and my food portions a lot bigger.
 I had some success with a combination of calorie counting and Intuitive Eating in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
 Now in my mid-50s I am officially obese.
 It’s not healthy, it’s not comfortable, it’s no longer about culture or feeling fat.
 It’s about healing my body and my heart.

 The founders of Intuitive Eating reject weight as a parameter for our health and as such don’t support weight loss as a goal.
 Nonethless, Intuitive Eating does encourage behaviors that support good health and I like their focus on nourishing a healthier relationship with food while reconnecting with our body’s own wisdom and, ultimately, ourselves.
 I want to lose weight to alleviate related health issues but I also want to become an Intuitive Eater and don’t think the two have to be mutually exclusive.

 Why The Reluctant Cook?

 I'm not a bad cook actually but often times I just don't feel like dealing with the peripherals, such as shopping, food prep, meal planning, or cleaning the kitchen.
 My resistance to cooking is rooted in my overall resistance to being more present in my life, tuning out is my default response to my anxieties.
-I come from a family of great cooks and every now and then I catch a glimpse of their enthusiasm and creativity in my own kitchen and my goal is simple: I want to fall in love with cooking and create nourishing meals that are delicious and help me be healthier and lighter.
+I come from a family of great cooks and every now and then I catch a glimpse of their enthusiasm and creativity in my own kitchen and my goal is simple: I want to fall in love with cooking and create healthy nourishing meals.

 >> Follow @the.reluctant.cook on Instagram <<